kulics/koral/book-en/protocol-type.md

 The protocol properties defined and package properties defined in exactly the same way.

-Unlike a package, the assignment of these properties defines only the role of the specified type, so there is no need for truly valid values ​​or function content.
+Unlike a package, the definition of the protocol properties do not need specific values or function content, only need to determine the type.

 Next, let's have the students implement the protocol.
 ## Contains the protocol